stompetower/frantic/mus/_tracker_files/README.md

 - Modify / create / edit music using the tracker RED.
 - Convert `.AMU` file to `.CON` file using the converter-tool.
 - Rename `.CON` (=CONverted) to `.MUS` (used in game products).
-- This `.MUS` music binaries are loaded by the loader and played by the replayer.
+- This `.MUS` music binaries are loaded by the loader (`loader.asm`) and played by the replayer (`replayer.asm`).

+## More info

-See the sub-directory `_tracker_RED` for a short manual of the music tracker RED.
+See the sub-directory `_tracker_RED` for more info about the tracker RED like:
+- a short manual.
+- a complete list of all effects.
+- all custom instruments.